ntjnh/password-generator/README.md

     - [ ] Checkbox borders should change to red until a box is checked
 - [ ] Password length needs to be more than or equal to 1
 - [ ] It shouldn't be possible to select more character types than the length of the password
+- [x] Remove all the custom SCSS code and use Tailwind CSS instead

 ### Useful resources